 Available in 50g jar.

 A flavour similar to thyme but much stronger.
 Used in Indian breads, gram flour snacks and also goes well with fish.
 Ajwan seeds are a common ingredient in balti cooking and in bhajias and pakoras.
 Also known as Carom or Lovage.

-Available in 100g bags.
+Available in 100g jar.

 Alubia Beans are also known as White Kidney Beans and Cannelloni beans.
 Beans and pulses are naturally low in fat high in fiber and rich in protein.The recipes made from Alubia beans are popular among vegetarian.
 Alubia Beans a compulsory part of a menu on special occasions in Punjab.
 Alubia Beans most commonly eaten beans in traditional Indian cuisine.
 Alubia beans recipe is very simple to make and are rich in taste too.